 Even with that in mind, PEG compounds, as used in cosmetics, are formulated to greatly reduce or remove contaminants.
 A 2016 safety assessment from the Cosmetic Ingredient Review Expert Panel concluded that PEG compounds are safe in their current use and concentrations in cosmetics applications.

 Silicones, substances derived from the natural mineral silica, are used to give cosmetics a silky feel, as well as to impart emollience and to serve as moisture-binding agents.

-One of the chief arguments against silicones is that they somehow “smother” skin, leading to clogged pores and acne breakouts, but that’s not how silicones work.
-Instead, their unique molecular structure means that even though they are resistant to air (which is how they form a protective barrier on skin), they’re also porous.
-That porosity allows skin to “breathe,” so to speak, so your skin isn’t being suffocated or clogged.
+One of the chief arguments against silicones is that they somehow “smother” skin, leading to clogged pores and acne breakouts.
+This is not how silicones work.
+Even though, their unique molecular structure means that even though they are resistant to air (which is how they form a protective barrier on skin), they’re also porous.
+Porosity allows skin to “breathe”.

 Numerous studies and research panels have found that silicones, as used in cosmetics, are perfectly safe to apply to skin and hair.